Sunday, September 01, 2024

 Science teacher Mr. von Deck died in 1981

-Mrs. Segar english teacher died c 1996.
+Mrs. Segar english teacher passed in 1996.

-Mr. Hadigian math teacher died around 2015.
+Mr. Hadigian math teacher died in 2015.

-Mrs Parks music teacher died several years ago.
+Mrs Parks music teacher died in 2006.

 East Catholic High School 1972-73: